Honors Leadership Studies

 $500 scholarship awarded upon successful completion of course

 Finally, in this two-semester class, you will develop a personal leadership philosophy.
-Primary emphasis in the course is placed on the following units of study:
+The primary emphasis in the course is placed on the following units of study:

 - Articulating a vision